mco-gh/mco.dev/content/post/edu/programming.md

 * Becoming a professional programmer who builds robust real-world applications is hard.
 It takes years of work, just as becoming a professional pianist takes years of dedication and practice.

-Most people live somewhere between these two extremes - able to enjoy coding and creating small to medium sized programs that solve interesting problems and give them a sense of accomplishment, just as many piano players have enough skill to enjoy making music.
+Most people live somewhere between these two extremes - able to enjoy coding and creating small to medium sized programs that solve interesting problems that give them a sense of accomplishment, just as many piano players have enough skill to enjoy making music.

 So here's my advice whenever someone asks "should I learn to code?":